geotrev/omdomdom/README.md

 - Render those nodes to a page
 - Reconcile changes between virtual nodes and patch the DOM

 The library is intentionally very minimal.
-Instead of requiring knowledge of new syntax for things like handlers, special attributes/properties, and the like, you can write pure HTML, and manipulate it using pure JavaScript.
+There isn't any special syntax for things like handlers, special attributes/properties, state management, or the like.
+Write your HTML and deliver data any way you want.

 Pull requests and issues welcome!